outdreamer/build-a-cure/docs/ml/system_design_study_guide.md

 		- caching can improve latency but can also increase it if poorly implemented
 		- protocol choice like HTTP/2 can reduce the amount of protocol overhead for a request and can lower latency, and TCP has congestion avoidance features that can minimize congestion causes of latency
 		- latency measuring tools
-			- ping measures the round trip time, providing an estimate of network latency
+			- ping measures the round trip time, providing an estimate of network latency, by checking whether a node is reachable, sending a packet to a device and waiting for a response
 			- traceroute displays the path that data packets take to reach a destination, identifying which network hops contribute to latency
 			- MTR (traceroute with ping) combines traceroute and ping functionality, showing routing information and RTT at each hop on the path
 			- performance profiling tools track resource usage and execution times within a system, providing detailed insights into system latency contributors